 The Contraphonic Sound Series Fourth River Exhibit was staged and hosted in The Pittsburgh Cultural Trust's 937 Gallery from April 3-18, 2015.

 A panel on the Contraphonic Sound Series was presented at 2012 Mid-Atlantic Popular & American Culture Association (MAPACA) Conference, Pittsburgh, PA

 Contraphonic, Inc. was a record label active from 2007-2013 (and in a previous incarnation from 2003-2007) that released records from noted composer Tobin Summerfield and his 20-piece ensemble Never Enough Hope, avant-garde trio Pillars & Tongues, legendary producer Martin Bisi (Sonic Youth, Material, Live Skull, etc), Pronto (the solo project of Mikael Jorgensen from Wilco), Adam Green (ex-Moldy Peaches), oRSo, and a host of eclectic and eccentric others.

-The label initiated the Contraphonic Sound Series, which lives on.
+The label initiated the Contraphonic Sound Series.